 Foster/Adoptive Family Recruitment

-The best description of the role of the Foster/Adoptive Family Recruitment Department is found in the Utah Foster Care (UFC) mission statement: We find families to meet the needs of children in foster care.
+The best description of the role of the Foster/Adoptive Family Recruitment Department is found in the Utah Foster Care mission statement: We find families to meet the needs of children in foster care.
 While a simple statement, there is a lot that comes with it.

 We find families to meet the needs of Utah children in foster care.